msgpack/msgpack-java/README.md

 $ git push origin v0.x.y
 ```

 A draft of the next release note will be updated automatically at the [GitHub Releases](https://github.com/msgpack/msgpack-java/releases) page.
-For eachPR merged, [release-drafter](https://github.com/release-drafter/release-drafter) will modify the release note draftd.
+For each PR merged, [release-drafter](https://github.com/release-drafter/release-drafter) will modify the release note draft.
 When you create a new release tag, edit and publish the draft of the release note.
 If necessary, adjust the version number and target tag.

 #### Publishing to Sonatype from Local Machine